joelr/developer.everydayhero.com/content/oauth-integration.md

 authentication and secondly registration before creating supporter pages.

-## Why integrate with Everyday Hero for Authentication
+## Why integrate with EDH Passport

 * Ability to gain more detailed information on users because you can leverage any information provided by Everyday Hero

 * Build upon data provided by Everyday Hero to customise an experience for you users

 * Global user identification.
 Once authenticated you will be given a universal identifier (uid) which is our guarantee to you that this is the same user within Everyday Hero and your product.
 This is especially useful for year on year campaigns.

-## How to Authenticate with Everyday Hero's Giving Passport
+## How to Authenticate with EDH Passport

 Everyday Hero's Giving Passport is our way of globally recognising a user within any one of our products.
 We are now opening this